-- Q21.
-Should insureds track payroll for employees who have had a material change in their daily job function (e.g. a restaurant where a waiter is now doing delivery work) and will you adjust payroll mid-term or pick up at audit? - A21.
-Previous Answer: Yes, track payrolls for new job functions.
-These should be communicated to yourunderwriter and will be used for premium audit.
-We will adjust payrolls and classifications in accordancewith the respective state's applicable bureau rules.
-Adjustments will be applied mid-term.
-We continuouslymonitor the various rating bureaus for updates and will adhere to their rules.-
+Q12.
+Should insureds track payroll for employees who have had a material change in their daily job function (e.g. a restaurant where a waiter is now doing delivery work) and will you adjust payroll mid-term or pick up at audit?

-Updated Answer: Yes, the employer should track payrolls for new job functions.
+A12.
+Yes, the employer should track payrolls for new job functions.
 These should be communicated to your underwriter and will be used for premium audit.
 An example provided by NCCI: Could be a retail store that remains open for delivery of goods but closes the showroom to consumers.
 Several of the retail showroom employees will work from home to assist with phone orders, customer service calls, and related clerical paperwork.
 These employees may be reassigned to Code 8871-Clerical Telecommuter Employees.
 In addition, this same employer has other showroom employees delivering goods to customers.
-These employees would be reassigned to Code 7380- Drivers, Chauffeurs, Messengers, and Their Helpers NOC-Commercial while they are in their new role as delivery drivers.
-In both situations, the employees' original job descriptions were included in the applicable store code, but their new job descriptions place them in a new code.
+These employees would be reassigned to Code 7380-Drivers, Chauffeurs, Messengers, and Their Helpers NOC-Commercial while they are in their new role as delivery drivers.

 Once the employees return to their former roles, their payroll would return to the store code that was assigned before the employer closed the showroom.